r4victor/tenthousandmeters/content/blog/python_bts_12.md

 Mark functions as `async`.
 Call them with `await`.
 All of a sudden, your program becomes asynchronous – it can do useful things while it waits for other things, such as I/O operations, to complete.

 Code written in the `async`/`await` style looks like regular synchronous code but works very differently.
 To understand how it works, one should be familiar with many non-trivial concepts including concurrency, parallelism, event loops, I/O multiplexing, asynchrony, cooperative multitasking and coroutines.
 Python's implementation of `async`/`await` adds even more concepts to this list: generators, generator-based coroutines, native coroutines, `yield` and `yield from`.
-Because of this complexity, some Python programmers prefer not to use `async`/`await` at all, while many others use it but do not realize how it actually works.
-I believe that neither should be the case.
+Because of this complexity, many Python programmers that use `async`/`await` do not realize how it actually works.
+I believe that it should not be the case.
 The `async`/`await` pattern can be explained in a simple manner if you start from the ground up.
 And that's what we're going to do today.

 ## It's all about concurrency

 Computers execute programs sequentially – one instruction after another.
 But a typical program performs multiple tasks, and it doesn't always make sense to wait for some task to complete before starting the next one.
 For example, a chess program that waits for a player to make a move should be able to update the clock in the meantime.
 Such an ability of a program to deal with multiple things simultaneously is what we call **concurrency**.
 Concurrency doesn't mean that multiple tasks must run at the same physical time.
 They can run in an interleaved manner: a task runs for some time, then suspends and lets other tasks run, hoping it will get more time in the future.
-For this reason, a modern OS can run thousands of processes on a machine that has only a few cores.
+By this mechanism, an OS can run thousands of processes on a machine that has only a few cores.
 If multiple tasks do run at the same physical time, as in the case of a multi-core machine or a cluster, then we have **parallelism**, a special case of concurrency.

 <img src="{static}/blog/python_bts_12/concurrency.png" alt="concurrency" style="width:580px; display: block; margin: 25px auto 0 auto;" />